polytypic/f-omega-mu/SYNTAX.md

 1. Type variables are distinct from expression variables. `_` is allowed in place of a variable in bindings.

+2. The expression give to `case` must be a record of functions corresponding to the sum to be eliminated.
+The result of `case` is a sum eliminating function.

+3. `f ◁ x` and `x ▷ f` are special syntax for function application.

-2. Bindings of types simply substitute the type into the body expression.
+4. Bindings of types simply substitute the type into the body expression.
 System Fωμ does not have singleton kinds, for example.

-3. Type annotations must be specified in function parameters and recursive expressions and are optional in non-recursive `let` bindings.
+5. Type annotations must be specified in function parameters and recursive expressions and are optional in non-recursive `let` bindings.
 Existential unpacking has the usual side condition of not allowing the type variable to escape.

-4. This Fωμ implementation is strict.
+6. This Fωμ implementation is strict.

-5. Recursive expressions are currently not fully statically checked.
+7. Recursive expressions are currently not fully statically checked.

-6. When applied to literals, sign operators are interpreted at compile-time.
+8. When applied to literals, sign operators are interpreted at compile-time.

-7. Binary logical connectives, `∧` and `∨`, evaluate their arguments lazily.
+9. Binary logical connectives, `∧` and `∨`, evaluate their arguments lazily.

 ### Alternative tokens